‘Little People, Big World:’ Amy Roloff Enjoys Downtime With New Beau Back Home, ‘LPBW’ Fans Remain Skeptical

-As Matt Roloff spends some time in Surprise, AZ for some well-deserved R & R, Little People, Big World star Amy Roloff is also busy getting herself some downtime.
+As Matt Roloff spends some time in Surprise, AZ for some well-deserved R & R, Little People, Big World star Amy Roloff is also getting herself some downtime.
 In a recent post on both her official Facebook and Instagram accounts, the Roloff matriarch shared a little concert date she had with her current boyfriend, Chris Malek.

 Amy’s recent post featured a simple selfie of her and her current flame.
 In the photo’s description, Amy revealed that she and Chris went to a Lake Oswego Concert.
 While Amy did not explicitly state when she and Chris had their date and which performance they watched, she did tease that they attended an evening concert.